- 1 My Trials With Different Ingredients

 Mode Of Baking: I have tried these cookies in an air fryer, conventional oven (OTG) as well as in microwave convection.
 Of course, all three give superb results.
 It's just that you need to understand your appliance fully then baking in it is easier and hassle-free.
 I have explained all the 3 modes below, choose whichever suits you the best.
 And, yes, you can make these cookies in kadhai also like any other cookies/crackers.

 Add the flour mix in 2 or 3 batches, mixing it with light hands.
-It’s better to mix with hands to get the real feel of it.
+It's better to mix with hands to get the real feel of it.
 With a spatula, the mix may look very dry but when mixed with hands then it may not be that much dry.
 So, add accordingly.
 But still, if the dough is dry then add little milk.
-The dough should not be crumbly.
-Take very little dough in your hand, if you are able to form its ball by rolling between your palms then it’s fine.
-Keeping aside little choco chips, add the rest in this dough and mix lightly.
+Keeping aside little chocolate chips, add the rest in this dough and mix lightly.

 Always on the wire rack: After taking out of the oven always keep the cookies on a wire rack otherwise heat from the bottom will make these soggy.